Concatenated Codes for Multiple Reads of a DNA Sequence: Symbolwise MAP Decoding for the IDS Channel (Inner Decoding)

 The random memory associated with the insertion and deletion processes makes decoding for IDS channels challenging.
 This is visualized by the receiver's inability to directly identify the origin of a received symbol $y_i$.
 Since insertions or deletions before symbol $y_i$ might have moved the symbol right or left in the received sequence, $y_i$ could be the result of transmitting a symbol $x_{i'}$ with $i'\neq i$.
 In the following, we describe how it is still possible to infer a posteriori likelihoods from this channel using a hidden Markov representation of the channel \cite{davey_reliable_2001,briffa_improved_2010,buttigieg_improved_2015}.
 We present and discuss this HMM for $\numS = 1$ first and extend it to $\numS>1$ multiple received sequences afterward.
 Here we restrict the discussion to convolutional inner codes, as a TVC with $t=1$ can be viewed as a convolutional code with $m=0$.
 The APP of the outer code symbol $w_i$ is

 The joint probability $p(\y,w_i)$ can be computed by de-marginalizing with respect to the memory states of the convolutional code corresponding to symbol $w_i$.
 This is possible due to the Markov property of the convolutional code.
 However, this Markov property no longer holds for the IDS channel as a result of its memory.
 To circumvent this issue, a new hidden state variable, the so-called \emph{drift} \cite{davey_reliable_2001}, that incorporates insertions and deletions, is added to the original Markov process, creating an augmented hidden Markov process.
-The drift $d_i$, $0 \leq i \leq \leno + m$, is defined as the number of insertions minus the number of deletions that occurred before symbol $x_{ni+1}$ is enqueued.
+The drift $d_i$, $0 \leq i < \leno + m$, is defined as the number of insertions minus the number of deletions that occurred before symbol $x_{ni+1}$ is enqueued, while $d_{\bl}$ is defined as the number of insertions minus deletions that occurred after the last symbol $x_{n(\leno + m)}$ has been transmitted.
 Thus, by definition, $d_0 = 0$ and $d_{\bl} = N'-N$, both known to the receiver.
 In the resulting HMM, a transition from time $i-1$ to time $i$ corresponds to a transmission of symbols $\x_{(i-1)n+1}^{in}$, where $\x_a^b = (x_a,x_{a+1},\dots, x_b)$.
 Further, when transitioning from state $d_{i-1}$ to $d_{i}$, the HMM emits $n+d_{i}-d_{i-1}$ output symbols depending on both the previous and new drift.
 The key property of the drift is that, by its inclusion as a new state variable inside the Markov process, the Markov property is restored.
 This is because the drift sequence itself forms a Markov chain and, conditioned on the memory state and drift at time $i$, the output of the channel after time $i$ becomes independent of the previous memory states and drifts.
 Introducing the joint state variable $\sigma_i = (s_i,d_i)$, where $s_i$ denotes the state variables of the convolutional code, we obtain with slight abuse of notation

 where $\sigma$ and $\sigma'$ denote realizations of the random variables $\sigma_{i-1}$ and $\sigma_i$, respectively.
 The summation is over all convolutional code memory states that correspond to information symbol $w_i$.
 Using the Markov property, we can expand the joint probability $p(\y,\sigma,\sigma')$ into three parts as